AliceWonderMiscreations/libbitcoin-RPM/README.md

 ## Compatibility Packages

-Several of the build dependencies for libbitcoin are newer than the versions of those libraries in CentOS.
+Several of the build dependencies for libbitcoin are newer than the versions of those libraries in CentOS 7.
 In most of those cases, they seem to be optional build dependencies but are still nice to have.

 In the case of boost, it is a must.
 CentOS 7 ships with boost 1.53.0 and that